-- Covid related advice and support - Follow up of management actions to address findings/risks from previously agreed reports. - Work to support the Council closedown of accounts, using data analytics. - Supporting internal investigations. - Support and advice provided through the year on controls and processes. - Grant certification work on Compliance and Enforcement for Ministry of Housing Communities and Local Government. - Collation and review of various sources of evidence (e.g. from Council committee papers and minutes, the risk register) to help support our assessment of the Council's governance, risk management and control arrangements.
+- Covid related advice and support - Follow up of management actions to address findings/risks from previously agreed reports. - Work to support the Council closedown of accounts, using data analytics. - Supporting internal investigations. - Support and advice provided through the year on controls and processes. - Covid 19 related revenue grant certification work (LA Compliance and Enforcement) for Ministry of Housing Communities and Local Government. - Collation and review of various sources of evidence (e.g. from Council committee papers and minutes, the risk register) to help support our assessment of the Council's governance, risk management and control arrangements.